LouisRitchie/react-app/README.md

+# Portfolio website of Louis Ritchie

+This is my portfolio website.

+`npm i`
+`npm start`

+## Deploy on Ubuntu 16.04

+I'm deploying this on a Ubuntu 16.04 digital ocean droplet using Nginx.
+I had some trouble getting the node modules installed and working.

+During `npm i` I ran across error `mozjpeg pre-build test failed`.
+Using `apt-get`, install `pkg-config`, `dh-autoreconf`, `nasm` and `npm i` to fix.
+However I don't think fixing this is necessary for webpack to successfully build.

+Using `image-webpack-loader` does cause webpack build to error.
+I think it might be because all of the images are already compressed and optimized with tinypng (online png & jpg optimizing utility) and `image-webpack-loader` is less robust at handling that...
+Not sure.
+Doesn't seem to happen on the development machine.

+## You want this?

+Modify the titles in `public/index.html`, update the favicon, update `static/images`, and then go to town on `items.json` to fill in data about yourself.
+I have included about 20 icons but you can find more at http://konpa.github.io/devicon/.

+# create-react-app default readme

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>